A practical guide to HubSpot Breeze Agent inputs and outputs

 The inputs for Breeze Agents primarily consist of your HubSpot CRM data, knowledge base content, and past marketing materials.
 The outputs are generated content (like blog posts or social media updates) and automated actions within HubSpot, such as answering support tickets or enrolling contacts in sequences.

-Effective Breeze Agent Inputs and Outputs heavily rely on robust CRM data (contacts, companies, deals), a comprehensive HubSpot knowledge base, and your historical content (blogs, landing pages) to learn brand voice and context.
-Without clean and complete data, the agent's performance will be limited.
+Effective Breeze Agent inputs and outputs heavily rely on robust CRM data (contacts, companies, deals), a comprehensive HubSpot knowledge base, and your historical content (blogs, landing pages) to learn brand voice and context.
+Clean and complete data ensures the agent performs at its best.

 Share this post